Arj3l/CO2-PPM-Final/README.md

 # CO2 PPM - Trends in Atmospheric Carbon Dioxide

-How CO2 Level in Hawaii have increased to date?
+How CO2 Level in Hawaii have increased over the years?

 ## Dataset Description

-(dataset_description) - [text form] This will be a brief description of the dataset that you have chosen for the project.
+The dataset was gathered in Mauna Loa, Hawaii.
+Each month per year, new data is being added.
+The rows of the dataset are Date, Decimal Date, Average, Interpolated, Trend, Number of Days and __parsed_extra

 ## Summary of Findings